Vincent Stomatitis

 • Impaired host immunologic response due to immunocompromised state or malnutrition

-• Disruption of normal oral flora with predominance of invasive anaerobic bacteria (Treponema spp., Selenomonas spp., Fusobacterium spp., and P. intermedia) (2)
+• Disruption of normal oral flora with a predominance of invasive anaerobic bacteria (Treponema spp., Selenomonas spp., Fusobacterium spp., and Prevotella intermedia) (2)

 • Endogenous bacteria produce metabolites such as collagenase, endotoxins, and fibrinolysin that destroy tissue, leading to loss of integrity and necrosis of the gingival mucosa and interdental papillae (4).